Maxell: Audio cassettes

 During the height of the Compact Audio Cassette's popularity, Maxell's audio cassettes were held in high regard, producing some of the finest examples of the standard available.
 The performance of the XLII-S (CrO2) and MX (pure metal particles) cassettes was highly regarded in the pre-digital domestic recording medium.

 Until the beginning of 2020, Maxell still produced UR ferric-oxide-based cassettes for the international market.
 Maxell has since stopped distributing their UR cassettes outside of Japan.

-Maxell audio cassettes were available in 46, 60, 90, 100, 120 and 150 minute lengths.
-Currently, depending on region, they are available in 10, 20, 30, 40, 46, 50, 54, 60, 64, 70, 74, 80, 90, 100, 110, 120 and 150 minute lengths.
+However in 2023 Maxell has started producing and selling UR cassettes outside of Japan on online marketplaces such as Amazon.

 Optical storages

 Since November 2006 the Taiwanese Ritek corporation became exclusive producer of Maxell CD-Rs and DVDs.

 LCD and laser projectors

 Maxell now assumes responsibility for all Hitachi-brand and Maxell-brand LCD projectors and laser projectors, as well as the Lecture Capture Collaboration Station.
 Maxell projectors are available in a range of lumens, resolutions, sizes, and colors for classrooms, conference rooms, houses of worship, and venues.